buyalsky/DataAnalysisApp/README.md

 There is another great available open source alternative that lets you apply complex Data mining and ML applications called [Weka](https://www.cs.waikato.ac.nz/ml/weka/).

 Unlike Weka, Data Analysor is more beginner oriented.
-It has less features and configurations for the sake of simplicity that comes with less control.
+It has less features and configurations for the sake of simplicity that often comes with less control.

 ## Prerequisites
 This app requires Python 3.6 or above.

 Also you need to have following dependencies installed:
-* Pyqt5
+* PyQt5 or PySide2
 * Pandas
 * Scikit-learn
 * Matplotlib